reginanurieva/Word_Counter/README.md

 ## Description

-Program in C# a program that checks how frequently a word appears in a given string.
+Program in C# that checks how frequently a word appears in a given string.
 The user should input both the word and a list of words to check.
 Program checks for full word matches only.

 ## Specs
 1. The user enter a sentence(list of words).